MariiaGulkova/Thesis-blog/Process/FirstSteps.md

 ### Methods

-I want to experiment with my interviews, which i have done during my thesis, to try to use them as a basement for narrative stories.
+I want to experiment with my interviews, which i have done during my thesis, to try to use them as a basement for narrative story.
 And try different ways to visualize them

 ### Test Day